chef-windows/nopcommerce/README.md

 #### nopcommerce::demo

-Installs the app with demo data.
+Installs demo data using built-in data storage (SQL Server Compact).
 Just include `nopcommerce::demo` in your node's `run_list`.
 The demo is reachable at http://your.server.name/shop :

 ```json
 {